input-output-hk/plutus-pioneer-program/code/week03/README.md

 We saw an example of this in lecture one - the auction example, where bids are only allowed until the deadline has been reached, and the *close* endpoint can only be called after the deadline has passed.

-That seems to be a contractiction, because time is obviously flowing.
+That seems to be a contradiction, because time is obviously flowing.
 So, when you try to validate a transaction that you are constructing in your wallet, the time that you are doing that can, of course, be different than the time that the transaction arrives at a node for validation.
-So, it's not clear how to bring these two together so that validation is deterministic, and to guaranteee that if, and only if, validation succeeds in the wallet, it will also succeeed at the node.
+So, it's not clear how to bring these two together so that validation is deterministic, and to guarantee that if, and only if, validation succeeds in the wallet, it will also succeed at the node.

 The way Cardano solves that, is by adding the slot range field *txInfoValidRange* to a transaction, which essentially says "This transaction is valid between *this* and *that* slot".